AaronYong179/TkinterAnnotatorCanvas/README.md

   * Undoing while all polygons are closed will undo an entire polygon.
   * Undoing while there is an unclosed polygon will undo a single line.

 The polygons and points are kept on separate "layers".
-In other words, points are "undone" independent of the polygons, and vice versa.<br>
+In other words, points are "undone" independent of the polygons, and vice versa.<br><br>

 `clear_all()`
 <br>